PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 This prints the numbers from 0 to 11 (in total you loop 12 times).
 For reasons we'll see later computers start counting at 0.

 ## While
 Python also has a *while* loop.
-Delete all the code and write this.
+We have a variable called `counter` that we increase every loop and then print it out.

 ```py
 counter = 0